jbilcke-hf/tikslop/DEPLOYMENT.md

 Note: this document is meant for tikslop administrators only, not the general public.

-Aitube is not an app/tool but a website, it is not designed to be cloned (technically you can, but since this is not a goal it is not documented).
+TikSlop is not an app/tool but a website, it is not designed to be cloned (technically you can, but since this is not a goal it is not documented).

 ### Setup the domain